029 – Oshiegai and Ikigai in Education with Dr. Caitlin Kight

 Teaching and sharing

-Caitlin mentioned that there are many different educators in her family, her mom being one, and she grew up watching her mom as a teacher and seeing how grueling a job it was.
-She thought back then that she wouldn't do it, and that she wouldn’t like that type of job.
+There are many different educators in Caitlin’s family, her mom being one.
+She grew up watching her mom as a teacher and saw how grueling a job it was.
+Back then, she thought that she wouldn't do it, and that she wouldn’t like that type of job.

-Back in high school, and during her college years, Caitlin would help her friends with their papers and other homework, and this sort of tutoring was clearly a form of teaching even though she didn’t realise it at the time -- giving people the information that they would need so that they could make decisions that were well informed.
+Back in high school, and during her college years, Caitlin would help her friends with their papers and other homework — this sort of tutoring was clearly a form of teaching even though she didn’t realise it at the time.
 She came to realize that all the communication and outreach about science that she was doing, was actually teaching, that she’d been doing it all along even while saying she would never be an educator.

 There is something enjoyable about sharing knowledge and things that you learn if you find a sense of purpose in that. - Nicholas Kemp